 WordPress doesn’t have the money to run big marketing campaigns and pursue user growth at all costs.
 It’s created and run by the open-source community of passionate individuals.

 I use WordPress daily, have done so for more than ten years and really love it.
 Here’s why I think it is an excellent choice for a blogging platform:

 - WordPress is the clear winner in terms of popularity.
-34.1% of all the sites are hosted on WordPress, while 1.6% are hosted on Squarespace.
+More than 35% of all the sites are hosted on WordPress, while 1.5% are hosted on Squarespace.

 - Very flexible and extensive so it’s used by everyone from institutions such as The White House and NASA, corporations such as Facebook and CNN to independent blogs such as my one.

 - Open-source with a large community of people using it, loving it and contributing to it.
 You benefit from this by having access to thousands of free designs that can change the look of your site with a click and tens of thousands of WordPress plugins to add any feature or functionality.

 - It’s easy to find a solution to any problem or issue you might have using sites such as my blog or one of the many WordPress communities.

 - Easy to start with and maintain it even for people who have no coding skills and who have no prior experience building websites and publishing content.